-Our trains consist of many individual components, some of which are unique.
+Trains consist of many individual components, some of which are unique.
 It often takes a lot of time and materials to keep small quantities of them available.
-We have found a solution to this in 3D printing, which enables us to work more efficiently and with fewer resources.
+DB has found a solution to this in 3D printing, which makes it possible to work more efficiently and with fewer resources.

 In this computer-based method, the original component is first measured or scanned and then converted to digital data.
 The new part is built up layer by layer, in either plastic, metal or another material.